 Soldering can be learned on your own.
 This is because it is not a very complicated skill.
 However, if you want to make sure you do it well, you should take a course.
 Training is especially important for those who want to do brazing should take a training course, as brazing requires high temperatures.
 It is therefore worth learning everything under the guidance of qualified staff who will properly prepare you to carry out this process correctly.
 Centre for the Development of Human Resources ERGON provides solid soldering training!

 Course of training

-Course on soldering The hard course consists of a theoretical part provided in the form of a lecture and a practical part.
+The brazing course consists of a theoretical part provided in the form of a lecture and a practical part.

 |Physical properties of soldering